Eumaios1212/asgardex-proxychains-tor/proxychain_tor.md

 [^9]: I.e., delete the # at the start of the line.

+[^10]: Be aware that not all software can be successfully run through this service.
+For more on this, see [How can we help? | Tor Project | Support](https://support.torproject.org/#faq_staying-anonymous)

-[^10]: As a final, additional superuser trick, switch out your proxified, torified IP address every now and then by entering: ``sudo service tor restart``.
+[^11]: As a final, additional superuser trick, switch out your proxified, torified IP address every now and then by entering: ``sudo service tor restart``.